Modified Two-Slit Experiments and Complementarity

-If complementary could indeed be violated, the parts of the two initial states which are left (after the destructive interference), should be orthogonal, so that they can contain a which-way information.
-In our example, it would mean that the states $|\alpha\rangle$ and $|\beta\rangle$ should be orthogonal.
-It is trivial to verify that if $|\psi_A\rangle$ and $|\psi_B\rangle$ are orthogonal, $|\alpha\rangle$ and $|\beta\rangle$ can never be orthogonal.
-This general analysis shows that if interference exists, it necessarily destroys which-way information.
-So, complementarity is robust, and cannot be violated in any such interference experiment.
+If complementary could indeed be violated, the parts of the two initial states which are left (after the destructive interference), namely $|\alpha\rangle$ and $|\beta\rangle$, should be orthogonal, so that they can contain a which-way information.
+States which are not orthogonal, cannot lead to distinguishable outcomes in a measurement.
+In order that $\gamma$ describes the pattern of dark fringes, it should be orthogonal to $|\alpha\rangle$ and $|\beta\rangle$, so that it is distinguishable from the other parts.
+However, the following analysis goes through even without that restriction.